 The exact relationship between the intra-articular pain pump catheters and PAGCL is unknown.
 What is known, however, is that the pain pump is highly associated with PAGCL, according to The American Journal of Sports Medicine.

-Please contact our product liability lawyers in South Carolina for more information about your PAGCL shoulder pain pump case if you live in or around the Camden, Sumter, Lexington, Newberry, Orangeburg, and Columbia, South Carolina, areas.
+Please contact our defective products lawyers in South Carolina for more information about your PAGCL shoulder pain pump case if you live in or around the Camden, Sumter, Lexington, Newberry, Orangeburg, and Columbia, South Carolina, areas.